cernanalysispreservation/analysispreservation.cern.ch/docs/overview/project.rst

 When starting a new analysis, the creator of the analysis draft record will be the only one able to view and edit the record.
 He can grant read or edit rights to researchers in the analysis team or working group.

-As soon as the analysis is submitted, the analysis will be shared with the collaboration meaning its members will aquire rights to view the analysis.
+As soon as the analysis is submitted, the analysis will be shared with the collaboration meaning its members will acquire rights to view the analysis.
 Editing rights will remain as they were for the draft.
 A draft version can be submitted any time.
 There is no drawback in keeping a draft until the analysis is published other than that analysis content is hidden from members of your collaboration.

 .. note::